 3.8 Industry Division

-“Industry Division” means the Energy, Telecommunications, or Water Division, or their successors.
+“Industry Division” means the Energy, Telecommunications, or Water Division or, when acting in an advisory capacity, the Safety and Enforcement Division or the Consumer Protection and Enforcement Division, or their successors.
 In the case of applications for rehearing and petitions for modification of resolutions originally recommended by the Legal Division or Administrative Law Judge Division, “Industry Division” is deemed to include those Divisions.

 3.9 Information-only Filing Submittal